Adopting a Child from Korea FAQs

 Eligibility requirements are specific in Korea.
 Below are the requirements for the program.
 When we start taking applications again, the Age and Age Waiver will likely be lowered.

-- Age — Both spouses must be under the age of 45 at home study approval.
+- Age — Both spouses must be under the age of 45 at child placement; under 42 is recommended when starting the process.

-- Age Waiver — Special permission will be given up to age 49, at home study approval, if one of the following conditions are met:
+- Age Waiver — Special permission will be given up to age 49, at placement, if one of the following conditions are met:

 - At least one parent is of Korean Heritage, or